 North American river otters range from coast to coast.
 They are not as abundant inland from the coasts, largely due to water quality issues that persisted until the beginning of the 20th century, however the population has rebounded.
 The otters are also found in much of Canada.

 Husbandry training is an important part of river otter care at the National Zoo.
 Keepers have trained these animals to hold still for eye exams (and to receive eye drops, if needed) and dental exams.
-When keepers need to perform an all-over body check, they ask Konrad and Niko to present other body parts.
+When keepers need to perform an all-over body check, they ask Niko to present other body parts.

 These otters' range has been greatly reduced by habitat loss, though they exist in such numbers that they are trapped in some locales.
 Otters are also very sensitive to environmental pollution.